floweralicee/floweralicee/README.md

 - Hi, I’m alice 🌸
-- 4 yr Animator (Marvel/AAA Games)
+- 4 yr Animator (Marvel movie "Thor"/AAA Games for BioWare, EA, Archetype Entertainment)
-- Founder of Animini - a prompting engineer for Pixar-style AI Animation
+- Founder of HANA ai - ai producer for small studios.
+- Founder of WOWO Studios, an animation studio based in NY, director of "A Date and a Chestnut".
 - Ex UW Reality Lab researcher (SIGGRAPH 2019 nomination).
 - Reach me: @flower_alicee on X.